 - Help children use Code Club projects to make games, animations and websites

-Step 2: Step 2: If you need some help getting started, take our online training on preparing to run a Code Club.
+Step 2: Take our online training on preparing to run a Code Club.
 This course will give you tips and support on how to get set up.
 We also strongly recommend that all volunteers complete our free e-learning safeguarding module.

 Step 6: Before you start volunteering, you must comply with local law and complete any local checks needed to work with children.
 Your club venue may be able to help with this.

-Step 7: Use the Code Club projects, which are step-by-step guides for the children to follow, to run the club sessions.
-You don't need to be a coding expert to run a club, but you'll need to practice projects ahead of your Code Club, to make sure you can answer student questions.
+Step 7: Use the Code Club projects, which include step-by-step guides for the children to follow, to run the club sessions.
+You don't need to be a coding expert to run a club, but you will need to go through the projects ahead of your Code Club sessions, to make sure you can answer any questions.

-Step 8: Check out the extra resources for verified clubs in your profile, including certificates to reward achievement and posters to help teach new coding concepts.
+Step 8: Check out the extra resources for active clubs in your profile, including certificates to reward achievement and posters to help teach new coding concepts.

-Please note: unfortunately we cannot cover expenses or provide hardware for our volunteers.
+Please note: unfortunately we cannot cover expenses or provide hardware for our clubs or volunteers.

 How do I start?